Differences for Synergy .NET

 An optional subroutine argument that is omitted cannot subsequently be used as the key_spec argument to a READ statement.

-Chaining to a program with the STOP statement is not supported for Mono, but for the .NET Framework on Windows, there is a delay when the new program is started, and any on-screen data is cleared and re-created, which may cause flicker.
+With .NET Framework, when chaining to a program with a STOP statement there is a delay when the program is started, and any on-screen data is cleared and re-created, which may cause flicker.
 This is a .NET Framework limitation.
 We do not recommend using STOP to chain with Synergy .NET.

 USING and CASE